Optimal Sequential Contests: Discussion

 \section{Discussion}

-In this paper, I characterize equilibria for all sequential contests and study their properties.
-Each contest has a unique equilibrium; it is in pure strategies and simple to compute.
-The calculation only requires finding the highest root of a recursively defined function.

-The total equilibrium effort is strictly increasing in information in a general sense.
-This implies that the simultaneous contest minimizes the total effort and the fully sequential contest maximizes it.
-There is an earlier-mover advantage: players in earlier periods exert strictly greater effort and obtain strictly higher payoffs than players in later periods.
-As the number of players increases, total effort converges to the perfectly competitive value in all contests.
-The convergence is linear in the case of simultaneous contests and exponential in the case of fully sequential contests.
+I showed that each contest $\bn$ has a unique equilibrium.
+It is in pure strategies and simple to compute.
+The total equilibrium effort is strictly increasing in information.
+This implies that the optimal contest for maximizing total effort is fully sequential, e.g., R\&D contests benefit from full transparency.
+On the other hand, if the goal is to minimize the total effort, such as rent-seeking contests, the optimal contest is non-transparent, i.e., the simultaneous contest.
+Further, there is a strict earlier-mover advantage: players in earlier periods exert strictly greater efforts and obtain strictly higher payoffs.
+Total effort converges to full dissipation linearly with the number of players in large simultaneous contests but exponentially in large sequential contests.

-Some of the assumptions made for tractability here can be relaxed.
-First, I assume that the efforts are made public after each period.
-It is natural to ask whether players would want to hide their efforts.
-The answer in the setting studied here is that they would not.
-In a more general model, where players can make both public efforts (those studied above) and hidden efforts (those known only to themselves), all efforts would be public and therefore the equilibrium would remain unchanged.